 The Gospel of John pictures what some have called the “mystery of divine interpenetration” or “inness” (John 10:38; 14:10, 20; 17:21, 23).
 It represents an ineffable union, an intimacy transcending our finitude.
 Even though they are one, they are not one person.
 It is a unity in community—a communal oneness; it is organic and familial.
 The Father, Son and Spirit live in full transparency, love and mutuality.

 The Triune God is the epitome of unity and diversity—united as theos they are also a community of love.
 They are the ground of the cosmos—God as Being-in-Relation.
-The cosmos is, at its root, both one and many, both one and three.
-Relationality is the cosmic ontology and this is rooted in the Christian doctrine of Trinity.
+The ontology is, at its root, both one and many, both one and three, and the Triune God is the nature of being itself (Being-in-Relation).
+Relationality is also the cosmic ontology (the one and many within the cosmos, or unity and diversity within the cosmos) and this is rooted in the Christian doctrine of Trinity.

 Andrei Rublev painted the “Holy Trinity” around 1411.
 He was beatified by the Russian Orthodox Church as “St. Andrei” solely for the extraordinary intensity and majesty of this icon.
 The image embodies the essence of Trinitarian dogma.